Freedom Park (Lagos)

 Freedom Park is a memorial and leisure park area in the middle of downtown Lagos in Lagos Island, Nigeria which was formerly Her Majesty's Broad Street Prison.
-It was designed by the Architect Theo Lawson as a speculative project under the CIA-Lagos (formerly Creative Intelligence Agency and now Cultural Intellectual Association) in 1999.
+It was designed by the architect Theo Lawson as a speculative project under the CIA-Lagos (formerly the Creative Intelligence Agency and now the Cultural Intellectual Association) in 1999.

-The Park was constructed to preserve the history and cultural heritage of Nigerians.
+The park was constructed to preserve the history and cultural heritage of Nigerians.

 Monuments in the park reveal the Lagos colonial heritage and history of Her Majesty's Broad Street prisons.
-It was built to commemorate the 50th anniversary independence celebration in October, 2010.
-The Park serves as a National Memorial, a Historical landmark, a Cultural site, Arts and Recreation centre.
+It was built to commemorate the 50th anniversary independence celebration in October 2010.
+The park serves as a National Memorial, a Historical landmark, a Cultural site, Arts and Recreation centre.

 The park, when it was a prison hosted some political activists who fought for Nigeria's independence.

 The park, which is now a serene abode for individuals, visitors' collective contemplation and interaction is open to the public every day.
-Today, freedom park has become a venue for diverse social events and recreational entertainment.
+Today, Freedom Park has become a venue for diverse social events and recreational entertainment.